All-In Wrestling: The Brutal Beginnings of British Wrestling in the 1930s

 All-in wrestler introduced new holds to the wrestling business, and as such submissions became a viable way to win.

 Oakeley himself proclaimed, “No longer was it necessary for a man to look like an ox in order to be champion”.
+The crowds soon flocked to the music halls to see this new wrestling in action.

 This new style of wrestling had an extensive rulebook, with numerous “fouls” that the wrestlers could not do in the ring.
+These would lead to a points deduction (As wrestling was fought in rounds, like boxing, in the UK), or even disqualification.

 There were 12 potential fouls in All-in wrestling, including kidney punches, going shots and elbowing and kneeing the opponent in the stomach.
+While these seemed like very sensible rules, they weren’t supported by a wider organisation.

 This led to absolute chaos.